samWatson6/samWatson6.github.io/README.md

 ## holiday-ecommerce-site

-A beautiful e-commerce template with flat design.
+A beautiful e-commerce application with flat design.

 ## Installation